freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-put-a-profile-together.md

 # --description--

-Now that we can ensure the user accessing the `/profile` is authenticated, we can use the information contained in `req.user` on our page!
+Now that you can ensure the user accessing the `/profile` is authenticated, you can use the information contained in `req.user` on your page.

 Pass an object containing the property `username` and value of `req.user.username` as the second argument for the render method of the profile view.

 Then, go to your `profile.pug` view, and add the following line below the existing `h1` element, and at the same level of indentation:

 ```pug
 h2.center#welcome Welcome, #{username}!
 ```

-This creates an `h2` element with the class '`center`' and id '`welcome`' containing the text '`Welcome,`' followed by the username.
+This creates an `h2` element with the class `center` and id `welcome` containing the text `Welcome, ` followed by the username.

 Also, in `profile.pug`, add a link referring to the `/logout` route, which will host the logic to unauthenticate a user.